hashicorp/vault-benchmark/docs/tests/auth-gcp.md

 # Google Cloud Platform Auth Benchmark `gcp_auth`

 This benchmark will test GC Authentication to Vault.
-The primary required fields are `credentials` and `groupdn` depending on the LDAP environment setup and desired connection method.
+The primary required fields are `credentials`, `name` and `type`.

 ## Test Parameters